 I have used PIA (Private Internet Access) for quite a while.
 Sign up using my link and we both will get 30 days of free PIA VPN service.
 I also have used TorGuard for my VPN, both are very reliable.
 I use VPN services as a security layer anytime I need to use public WIFI, but also while in foreign countries to get around firewalls.
 I consider a VPN as a must have tool.

 Publish0x.com is a publishing platform that earns you crypto by being tipped from readers.
 You can publish articles or blog posts and be tipped by readers, the tips come from a pool and are not directly paid from the readers.
 In fact the reader also earns crypto.

-KuCoin – An Exchange that is perfect for holders of smaller amounts in crypto as the trading fees are lower than most exchanges.
+KuCoin – An Exchange that is useful for holders of smaller amounts in crypto as the trading fees are lower than most exchanges.
 Also if you are on Publish0x and use KuCoin as your withdrawal to address there are some advantages, such as a lower minimum payout amount and weekly withdrawals available.
 Another bonus with Kucoin is that there is currently no KYC required for trading smaller amounts of crypto.
 My Kucoin referral code:

 Vultr – I have moved my websites from Bluehost to a VPS and the reason that I went with Vultr is that in addition to taking standard payment methods they also accept Bitcoin which is a nice feature.
 Blazing fast hosting and I recommend to anyone that is ready to switch from a shared hosting plan.
 I don’t however recommend it for a beginner, there is just too much involved in maintaining a server to make it wort the bother.
 But if you are a Linux user or have experience with server administration then I recommend you have a look at Vultr Use my link and get $100 credit to use in the first month (more than you will need probably and it doesn’t carry over to next month so actually more like first month free, lol).